 An expense that you want to divide up in any other way is what we call an individual expense.

 You don't want to pay individual expenses with your club accounts.
+There is no benefit to doing so and it will complicate your club accounting.

 Here are some examples of individual expenses: